jpetkau/genrc/README.md

 ### Todo

-Better test coverage, including tsan
+Implement the various Unsize traits behind a feature.
+(They require nightly even though they've been unchanged since 1.0, and are required to fully implement smart ptrs.)

-Make behavior match std when count overflows
+Make behavior match if count overflows

+License: MIT OR Apache-2.0